mattermost/docs/source/install/install-kubernetes-mattermost.rst

   $ kubectl create ns mattermost

-Then, if deploying Mattermost enterprise edition, apply the license file specifying the path to the file you created in step 1:
+If you're deploying Mattermost Enterprise Edition, apply the license file by specifying the path to the file you created in step 1:

 .. code-block:: sh